Tring: Buses

 Bus services in Tring are operated by Arriva, Red Rose Travel and Red Eagle.
-Key direct destinations include Aylesbury, Dunstable, Hemel Hempstead, Luton and Watford.
+Direct destinations include Aylesbury, Dunstable, Hemel Hempstead, Luton and Watford.

 Roads

 In 1973, the A41 Tring bypass was opened.
-The bypass runs through Tring Park and was originally conceived as the first stretch of a new motorway, the A41(M), which was planned to run from the M25 at Hunton Bridge to Aylesbury; the project was not realised and the bypass was downgraded to trunk road status.
+It runs through Tring Park and was originally conceived as the first stretch of a new motorway, the A41(M), which was planned to run from the M25 at Hunton Bridge to Aylesbury; the project was not realised and the bypass was downgraded to trunk road status.
 In 1993, the A41 bypass was extended with 12 mi of grade-separated dual carriageway that links the Tring bypass to the M25.

 Education

 Tring School is a state secondary school and sixth form with approximately 1,500 pupils (ages 11–18).
 It is located on Mortimer Hill on the east side of the town.
-It is now designated a Specialist Humanities College with History, Geography and English as its lead subjects.
+It is now designated a Specialist Humanities College, with History, Geography and English as its lead subjects.
 It has had Academy status since September 2012.

 Tring Park School for the Performing Arts (formerly known as the Arts Educational School, Tring Park) is an independent specialist performing arts and academic school.
-It is located in Tring Mansion, and has 300 pupils.
+It is located in Tring Mansion and has 300 pupils.

-Tring has four state junior schools: Bishop Wood CE Junior School, Dundale Primary and Nursery School, Goldfield Infants and Nursery School and Grove Road Primary School.
+Tring has four state junior schools: Bishop Wood CE Junior School, Dundale Primary and Nursery School, Goldfield Infants and Nursery School, and Grove Road Primary School.

 Tring has a youth club – The Tring Youth Project – for those between 11 and 18 at the Temperance Hall in Christchurch Road.

 Tring also has a theatre youth group, Court Youth Theatre, which is connected to the Court Theatre, Pendley Manor.
 This has three sections to it: juniors, intermediates and seniors.

 There is also an air cadet squadron in Tring (2457 Squadron) on New Road.